deltastreaminc/terraform-provider-deltastream/docs/index.md

 - `api_key` (String) API key.
 Can also be set via the DELTASTREAM_API_KEY environment variable
 - `insecure_skip_verify` (Boolean) Skip SSL verification
-- `organization` (String) DeltaStream organization Name or ID.
+- `organization` (String) DeltaStream organization ID.
 Can also be set via the DELTASTREAM_ORGANIZATION environment variable.
 - `role` (String) DeltaStream role to use for managing resources and queries.
 Can also be set via the DELTASTREAM_ROLE environment variable.
 Default: sysadmin
 - `server` (String) Server.
 Can also be set via the DELTASTREAM_SERVER environment variable.
 Default: https://api.deltastream.io/v2